 Occupation

-Besides ageing, cartilage damage and joint dislocation, what a person does for his or her living can be a potent cause that could lead to osteoarthritis.
+Besides aging, cartilage damage, and joint dislocation, what a person does for his or her living can be a potent cause that could lead to osteoarthritis.
 In medical terms, osteoarthritis is sometimes referred to as a wear and tear disease.
-Depending upon the kind of job, a strain in joints can cause the cartilage to break and it can lead to a permanent wear and tear.
-This can happen due to physical labour, kneeling too much or climbing too many stairs on regular basis.
+Depending upon the kind of job, a strain in joints can cause the cartilage to break and it can lead to permanent wear and tear.
+This can happen due to physical labor, kneeling too much, or climbing too many stairs regularly.

 Weight Gain

-A person is at risk for developing the condition increases if there is a sudden weight gain.
-Excess body weight will put an additional and unexpected stress on the joints such as knees, hips and back causing them to flare up leading to this health disorder.
+A person's risk of developing the condition increases if there is a sudden weight gain.
+Excess body weight will put additional and unexpected stress on the joints such as knees, hips, and back causing them to flare up leading to this health disorder.

 Underlying Health Issues